 Lately, my efforts have primarily revolved around the scholarship of teaching and learning.
 Between 2019 and 2021, I led and was the sole investigator on a project on plagiarism matters.
 This project was the first of its kind at The Open University and the first in the field paying substantial attention to the impact of poor academic practice on completion and progression.
 The project’s findings and recommendations – outlines of which can be found through the links on the left - were based on a comprehensive analysis of Art and Humanities academic conduct referral data for 2011-2020.
 The part of the project examining the effectiveness of making the teaching of good academic practices an integral part of module materials has already led to the earlier opening of the A111 quiz and the trialling of a live session on academic integrity designed and co-presented by myself.
 Wider project findings are being used in an institutional-wide review of academic conduct.

-Since 2019, I have also been the principal investigator on a large project interrogating 2017-2022 attendance data for undergraduate English Literature modules.
-The project is due to complete in December 2022, but my individual work as part of it so far has fed into a campaign supporting flexible-study-intensity English Literature students, English Literature tuition strategy arrangements, and Arts and Humanities as well as university-wide discussions about the provision of face-to-face teaching from the autumn of 2022.
+Between 2019 and February 2023, I was also the principal investigator on a large project interrogating 2017-2022 attendance data for undergraduate English Literature modules.
+My individual work as part of it has so far fed into a campaign supporting flexible-study-intensity English Literature students, English Literature tuition strategy arrangements, and Arts and Humanities as well as university-wide discussions about the provision of face-to-face teaching during the autumn of 2022.